Squashing and supersymmetry enhancement in three dimensions: Introduction and summary

 The rest of this paper is structured as follows: In~\cref{sec:N=2SUSYandPartFuncs} we review general features about supersymmetric partition functions on three manifolds and analyze the THF on the round sphere, the $U(1)\times U(1)$ symmetric ellipsoid and the $SU(2)\times U(1)$ symmetric squashed sphere.
 In~\cref{ess} we show that the supersymmetry is enhanced at the special values of the mass parameters by considering a twisted dimensional reduction of $4d$ $\NN=2$ supergravity which we discuss in~\cref{app:dimred}.
-The corresponding analysis for $3d\ \NN=6$ conformal supergravity is presented in \cref{app:abjmEnhancement} which explains the symmetry enhancement for ABJM.
-In~\cref{sec:indices} we explain the squashing independence and the symmetry enhancement by studying the $4d$ indices which give $3d$ partition functions upon compactification. \Cref{app:3dpf} contains details of the simplification of partition functions for SYM and ABJM at special mass parameters.
+The corresponding analysis for $3d\ \NN=6$ conformal supergravity is presented in \cref{app:abjmEnhancement} which explains the symmetry enhancement for ABJ(M).
+In~\cref{sec:indices} we explain the squashing independence and the symmetry enhancement by studying the $4d$ indices which give $3d$ partition functions upon compactification. \Cref{app:3dpf} contains details of the simplification of partition functions for SYM, including the $N_f$ model, and ABJ(M) at special mass parameters.